DraconicDragon/ComfyUI-Venice-API/README.md

 ### Configuration

 1. Get your API key from [venice.ai](https://venice.ai)
-2. Add your API key to the configuration file
+2. ~~Add your API key to the configuration file~~ yeah no just add it in the nodes

 ### Usage

 1. Start ComfyUI
-2. Find the "Generate Image (Venice)" in the node browser
+2. Find the "Generate Image (Venice)" in the node browser (double-click empty space in ComfyUI) 2.1. or the Generate Text (Venice) node
 3. Configure the parameters:
    - Prompt: Your image generation prompt
    - Negative Prompt: Elements to avoid in the generation